happypotomus/rose-bud-thorn/context.md

       - Combines text + transcripts (prefers text, falls back to cleaned transcript)
     - **Bug fix:** Export reflection data serialization
       - Explicitly maps reflection data when passing from server to client component
+      - Converts empty strings to `null` for proper handling (empty strings come from audio-only submissions)
       - Ensures proper serialization of all fields (rose_text, bud_text, thorn_text, transcripts)
       - Fixes issue where export showed "(No response)" even when data existed in Supabase
+      - Handles cases where users only record audio (no typed text) - exports will show transcripts when available

 **Next chunk (not started yet):**